akshay-diwakar/laravel-url-shortner/README.md

 ### Admin

-* Can create short URLs
+- Can create short URLs
-* Can invite Admin and Member users in their own company
+- Can invite Admin and Member users within their own company
-* Can only view URLs from their own company
+- Can only view URLs created within their own company

 ### Member

 * Can create short URLs
-* Can only view URLs created by them
+* Can only view URLs created by themselves

 ---